The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

 are the most common ones, being responsible for up to 95% of CMT cases with a final diagnosis (Padilha et al. 2020).
 The disease can be inherited in an autosomal dominant, autosomal recessive or X-linked manner.
 Table 1 provides an overview of the different genes involved in the CMT subtypes and the probemixes that cover these genes.

-The most frequent form, CMT1A is a dominantly inherited, childhood-onset, slowly progressive motor and sensory neuropathy due to a duplication of PMP22
+The most frequent form, CMT1A, accounts for as much as 50% of all CMT cases.
+CMT1A is a dominantly inherited, childhood-onset, slowly progressive motor and sensory neuropathy due to a duplication of PMP22

 on chromosome 17.
 CMT type 2 is an axonal peripheral neuropathy which shows extensive clinical overlap with CMT1.
 However, in general, the phenotype of CMT2 patients is less severe.
 Until now, >15 subtypes of CMT2 have been described, each involving a different gene or chromosomal locus.
 Haploinsufficiency for the KIF1b